teuben/nemo/docs/source/glossary.rst

   history
-      Each NEMO dataset normally contains a data history in the form of of history items at the beginnging of the dataset.
+      Each NEMO dataset normally contains a data processing history in the form of of history items at the beginnging of the dataset.
 They are normally kept
       track of by the data processing programs, and can be displayed